Configurationz/Jenkins_Ins/HOM_DIR.md

 ```
 /usr/share/maven
 ```
-* Maven will download all the necessary dependencies to compile/test/package from a maven central repository [Refer Here](https://mvnrepository.com/repos/central) and it downloads to `M2_HOME` which is by default `<HOME-DIR>/.m2` which is referred as local repository.
+* Maven will download all the necessary dependencies to compile/test/package from a maven [central repository](https://mvnrepository.com/repos/central) and it downloads to `M2_HOME` which is by default `<HOME-DIR>/.m2` which is referred as local repository.

 * Compile the code: `mvn compile`